mohitpai/journey-optimizer.en/help/using/offers/offer-library/add-constraints.md

 ### Frequency capping {#frequency-capping}

+>[!CONTEXTUALHELP]
+>id="ajo_decisioning_frequency_capping"
+>title="Set the capping frequency"
+>abstract="You can choose to reset the offer capping counter on a daily, weekly or monthly basis.
+Note that after publishing the offer with frequency capping enabled, you will not be able to change the frequency that has been defined."

 The **[!UICONTROL Frequency]** section allows you to define how often the capping count is reset.
 To do so, define the time period for the counting (daily, weekly or monthly) and enter the number of days/weeks/months of your choice.

 ![](../assets/offer-capping-frequency.png)